Museum in the Park Walled Garden

 Walled Garden Walls!

 The Walls of the Garden are made of two different materials.
 On the outside the course is Cotswold Stone and inside it is constructed of masonry bricks.
 The masonry bricks heat up easily in the sun and the Cotswold stone acts as an insulator by keeping the heat in the garden.
 This enables owners to grow productively and for a longer period than the seasons allow.
-Naturally, the walls also provide security and protection from the elements people and animals!
+Naturally, the walls also provide security and protection from the elements, people and even animals!

 Brief history of the Garden